griff4692/griff4692.github.io/_publications/whats_in_a_summary.md

 ---
-title: "What's in a Summary?
+title: "Whats in a Summary?
 Laying the Groundwork for Advances in Hospital-Course Summarization"
 collection: publications
 excerpt: 'Excerpt: Exploratory analyses reveal that the the Brief Hospital Course section of the discharge summary is highly abstractive with some long extracted fragments; is concise yet comprehensive; differs in style and content organization from the source notes; exhibits minimal lexical cohesion; and represents silver-standard references for summarization.'
 date: 2021-06-01